-Companies take care of the second half of the shared responsibility model by chasing Sustainability in the cloud - choosing the most appropriate software and cloud infrastructure and optimising its usage for sustainability goals like reduced energy consumption and achieving high utilisation of computer, storage and networking resources that underpin their workloads.
+Companies take care of the second half of the shared responsibility model by chasing Sustainability in the cloud - choosing the most appropriate software and cloud infrastructure and optimizing its usage for sustainability goals like reduced energy consumption and achieving high utilization of computer, storage and networking resources that underpin their workloads.

-There are 6 design principles identified by AWS that companies can apply to your cloud workloads to maximise sustainability and minimise impact:
+There are 6 design principles identified by AWS that companies can apply to your cloud workloads to maximize sustainability and minimize impact:

 - Understand your impactMeasure the impact of your current cloud workload by including all sources of impact (customer use, decommissioning, and retirement) and compare it with the productive output by reviewing the resources and emissions required per unit of work.
 With this data you can identify areas of improvement for productivity while reducing impact.

 - Establish sustainability goalsNow that you know what needs to improve, set long-term goals such as reducing compute and storage resources required per transaction.
-Goals also help you monitor your improvements over time and identify any areas that need to be prioritised.
-Also consider how your goals can support the organisation’s overarching sustainability mission.
+Goals also help you monitor your improvements over time and identify any areas that need to be prioritized.
+Also consider how your goals can support the organization’s overarching sustainability mission.

-- Maximize utilisationThe beauty of the cloud is the ability to spin up workloads anywhere, anytime.
-But underutilised workloads can lead to increased energy consumption.
+- Maximize utilizationThe beauty of the cloud is the ability to spin up workloads anywhere, anytime.
+But underutilized workloads can lead to increased energy consumption.
 For example, two hosts running at 20% is less efficient than one host running at 40%.
 By eliminating unnecessary resources, you can reduce the energy required to run your workload.

 - Anticipate and adopt new, more efficient hardware and software offeringsHave you heard the phrase: “Work smarter, not harder”?
 By choosing more efficient hardware and software offerings, you can reduce the impact of your cloud workloads.
 However, adapting a new software may not be easy due to existing infrastructure.
 Best practice is to design for flexibility so you can quickly adopt new, more efficient technologies in the future without disrupting workflows.

 - Use managed servicesSharing is caring.
-By sharing services with a large customer base, you can maximise resource utilisation and reduce the amount of infrastructure needed.
+By sharing services with a large customer base, you can maximize resource utilization and reduce the amount of infrastructure needed.
 For example, AWS Fargate allows you to run containers without having to manage servers or clusters.
-And because Fargate scales the compute to match your resource requirements, you reduce your impact and maximise operation.
+And because Fargate scales the compute to match your resource requirements, you reduce your impact and maximize operation.